Vintage Nikkor 50mm relevancy tests in 2016

 If you are looking to purchase your very first 50mm lens for Nikon, it's best you go for the 50mm 1.8G.
 It's a very forgiving beginner-level lens, albeit with very flat and desaturated colors, that follows current trends (shooting wide open, smooth creamy bokeh, decent sharpness).
-It's hard to take a bad photo with it.
+It's hard to take a bad photo with it and the 1.4G is a better "G" lens anyway.
 This article is for me and those who have been shooting with all the 50mm for Nikon for the past 10 years.

 50mm Compared (used prices in CAD)